If you’re wondering what is a drip email campaign and how build one, I’m here to help.

 Thank them for subscribing

-Not only is it common courtesy, but “thanks” is one of the most powerful words you can use in an email to a customer.
+Not only is it common courtesy, but “thanks” is one of the most powerful words you can use in an email to customers or new subscribers.
 This is also a good time to drop in some personalized touches – but don’t expect to see a huge boost in performance just because you added their first name after the greeting.

 Say who you are and what you’re about